Car insurance when someone dies: no probate needed to cancel it

 When someone dies, their car insurance policy does not simply carry on as before.
-In most cases it becomes invalid — or at best enters an uncertain legal limbo — from the moment of death.
+In most cases it becomes void – or at best enters an uncertain legal limbo – from the moment of death.
 Anyone who then drives the vehicle without sorting out new cover is driving uninsured, regardless of whether they were named on the original policy.

-This is one of the more urgent practicalities to deal with in the first days after a death, particularly if the car still needs to be moved, stored, or used by a family member.
-This guide explains what happens to the policy, how to cancel it and reclaim any unused premium, what joint policies mean for surviving spouses, and how to handle the car itself safely — from the insurance side.
-For the DVLA side (vehicle tax, V5C logbook, driving licence), see our DVLA bereavement guide.
+This is one of the more time-sensitive practicalities after a death.
+Contact the insurer within the first week.
+Do not move the car until you have confirmed whether cover is still in place.
+This guide explains what happens to the policy, how to cancel it and reclaim any unused premium, what the rules are for named drivers, and how to handle the car safely while the estate is being sorted.

 The short answer